What should I do if I think I have a pinched nerve in the spine?

 Causes of a pinched nerve

 In the event that your neck pain, back pain or other symptoms don’t seem to subside after a few days to a week, it’s a good idea to visit your doctor for a more thorough evaluation.
-In addition to injury, there are a number of degenerative spine conditions that might be causing your nerve compression, including:
+In addition to injury, there are a number of degenerative spine conditions that may be causing your nerve compression, including: